Last updated: November 2022

 Note: The question about lifetime use of electronic cigarettes was modified in 2016 and may have impacted how people responded question.

 About 11% of the general population aged 14 and over reported in 2019 having ever used e-cigarettes.
-At 26.1%, lifetime use was highest among young adults aged between 18 and 24 years, with lower use among older age groups.
-Lifetime use of e-cigarettes significantly increased between 2013 and 2016 both among adult smokers (from about 18% to about 31%) and non-smokers (never + ex-smokers; from about 2% to about 5%), and across all age groups except for the oldest.
-Use between 2016 and 2019 increased further among adult smokers (from about 31% to 38%) and between non-smokers (from about 5% to almost 7%).
+At 26.1%, ever use was highest among young adults aged between 18 and 24 years, with lower use among older age groups.
+The proportion of people who had ever used e-cigarettes significantly increased between 2013 and 2016 both among adult smokers (from about 18% to about 31%) and non-smokers (never + ex-smokers; from about 2% to about 5%), and across all age groups except for the oldest.
+Between 2016 and 2019, ever use increased further among adult smokers (from about 31% to 38%) and among non-smokers (from about 5% to almost 7%).
 In 2016, the highest rates of ever use appeared to be among 18–24-year-olds (49.1% and 13.6% of smokers and non-smokers, respectively, compared to 30.8% and 4.7% in the total adult population).
-In 2019 rates among 18–24-year-olds had increased to 63.9% of smokers and 19.6% of non-smokers.
+In 2019 rates of ever use among 18–24-year-olds had increased to 63.9% of smokers and 19.6% of non-smokers.

 Frequency of e-cigarette use by smoking status in 2019 is presented in Table 18B.3.2.
-The overall rate of ever use among never smokers increased between 2016 and 2019, with 94.8% of adult never smokers reporting that they had never tried e-cigarettes in 2019 (compared with 96.1% in 2016 and 98.7% in 20136 ).
+The proportion of never smokers who had also never used e-cigarettes decreased between 2016 and 2019, with 94.8% of adult never smokers reporting that they had never tried e-cigarettes in 2019 (compared with 96.1% in 2016 and 98.7% in 20136 ).
 Among ex-smokers, 11.4% reported ever use, compared with 7.5% in 2016 and 3.1% in 2013.6

 More than one-third of smokers had tried e-cigarettes in 2019, and 7.8% reported current use (daily, weekly, or monthly).

-Frequency of e-cigarette use, people aged 14 years or older, 2016 (per cent)
+Frequency of e-cigarette use, people aged 14 years or older, 2019 (per cent)